Exactly solvable conformal field theories: Basics of 2d CFT

-In the case of the OPE coefficients $C^{\Delta,L}_{\Delta_1,\Delta_2}(z_1,z_2)$, we have seen that the primary field determines the contributions of its descendant fields.
-This will also be true in correlation functions, as a result of Virasoro symmetry.
-However, this would not necessarily hold if we had a larger chiral symmetry algebra such as a W-algebra.
+In the case of the OPE coefficients $C^{\Delta,L}_{\Delta_1,\Delta_2}(z_1,z_2)$, we have just seen that the primary field determines the contributions of its descendant fields, provided there is no singular vector among these descendants, i.e. provided the primary field generates an irreducible representation.
+In Section \ref{sec:csc}, we will also see that correlation functions of primary fields determine the correlation functions of their descendant fields, with no caveats about singular vectors this time.
+This property of Virasoro symmetry does not in general hold for larger chiral symmetry algebras such as W-algebras.

 The form of the dependence on $z_1,z_2$ provides an a posteriori justification for our assumption in Section \ref{sec:hwr} that $L_0$-eigenvalues be bounded from below.
 We have indeed seen that an $L_0$-eigenvector $LV_\Delta$ of dimension $\Delta+|L|$ comes with a factor $z_{12}^{\Delta+|L|}$.
 If $L_0$-eigenvalues were not bounded from below, the sum over states could not converge in a neighbourhood of $z_1=z_2$.